-You’re looking at documentation of nearly three years of prison life, in letters I wrote and sent to relatives between February 2012 and December 2014.
-From these sometimes redundant and rambling missives, I extracted the bulk of my material for Lookout for Shorts.
+This is documentation of thirty-five months of prison life, in journals I sent to relatives between February 2012 and December 2014.
+These often redundant and rambling missives produced much of the material for Lookout for Shorts.

-My book is an often comical, character-strewn story of a path of corrections for a largely misspent life.
-My arrest for trafficking in party drugs leads to fish-out-of-water experiences including rehab, a halfway house, and prison.
-Ninety percent of the story takes place in prison, including time in The Hole for writing offenses.
-Backstory describes my underachievement history, consequences of my substance abuse, and anecdotes from my life before prison.
+My book is an often comical, character-strewn story of corrections for a largely misspent life.
+My arrest for trafficking in party drugs leads to fish-out-of-water experiences in rehab, a halfway house, and prison.
+Ninety percent of the story takes place in lockup, including time in The Hole for writing offenses.
+Backstory describes my underachievement history, consequences of substance abuse, and anecdotes from my life before prison.

 Lookout is mostly gonzo and jocular in tone.
 The story is a departure from Oz-like hard core prison tales, instead focusing on the “adult daycare” follies of minimum security lockup.
-Its coarse subculture is also examined.
-What it’s like to endure it, and how I evolved from an overly-entitled “book learnin’ smartass” to empathizing with my downtrodden fellow felons.
+What it’s like to endure its coarse subculture, and how I evolved from an overly-entitled “book learnin’ smartass” to empathizing with my downtrodden fellow felons.